NRLMMD-GEOIPS/geoips/docs/dev/order_based_procflow.rst

 The OBP workflow consists of sequence of user-defined plugin operations.
-The top-level plugins which are used as steps in the OBP at minimum include readers ,algorithms, Interpolators, and output formatters.
+The top-level plugins which are used as steps in the OBP at minimum include readers ,algorithms, interpolators, and output formatters.
 These plugin operations, or steps, are defined in a YAML format within a product definition file and validated using `Pydantic <https://docs.pydantic.dev/latest/>`_.
 The following code block below shows the syntax of a sample step definition: